Nikodym sets and maximal functions associated with spheres: Introduction

 \subsection{Acknowledgments}

 We thank David Beltran, Loukas Grafakos, Sanghyuk Lee, Malabika Pramanik, Andreas Seeger, Tongou Yang, Joshua Zahl for helpful discussions.
 We thank Joshua Zahl for pointing us to \cite{Pramanik-Yang-Zahl} and for sketching the proof of \Cref{prop:M2}.
+We thank the anonymous referees for their helpful comments and suggestions.

 G.D.\ was partially supported by the Primus research programme PRIMUS/21/SCI/002 of Charles University.
 J.K.\ was partially supported by a grant from the Research Grants Council of the Hong Kong Administrative Region, China (Project No. CityU 21309222).